PE at Featherbank

 Sport related after school clubs are always popular at Featherbank and, with the involvement of external agencies we are able to provide a wide range of opportunities during the school year.
-To date these have included: street dance, football and tag rugby..
+To date these have included: street dance, football, tag rugby, netball, multi skills and gymnastics.

 Ellis Pascall is a PE specialist who works within Horsforth Cluster.
 He works with all classes at Featherbank, leading to a Cluster Festival at the end of each half term.

 Please view photographs on the Sport and Physical Activity page in Parents Information

 Year 3 static balance